 It is not harmful or wrong to feed garden birds all year round – it is encouraged.
 However, the type of food they need and want changes.
 Through the harsh winter months birds put out high energy, high fat foods such as seeds, nuts and suet.
 Through the spring and summer birds look for other naturally occurring food such as insects, grubs and other protein-rich food to feed themselves and their young.
 Consider putting out some live bird food, for example live mealworm.

 When To Put Out Bird Feeders

 So, when do birds eat from feeders?
-All year round.
+Garden birds use feeders all year round.
 As I mentioned before, food can be hard to find at any time of year for a wild bird so giving them an easy meal when they need it can help boost their survival rate.
 I have heard from a few people that feeding all year round has increased chick production and bird numbers in their gardens since last year.
 That can only be a good thing.

 You can put out bird feeders at any time.
 It may take a little while for birds to visit, whilst they wait and watch your feeder to make sure it is a safe place.
+Find out more in my post about how to choose the best location for a bird feeder.
+It walks you through the steps for best result.
 Once they arrive they are likely to return throughout the year and you will need to keep it stocked up according to demand.
 Allowing a feeder to run empty too often will force birds to find alternatives.

 The key is to provide a year-round, reliable and consistent food source.

 Birds have quite specific dietary needs, depending on what they are doing during that season – breeding, moulting and so on.
 So it is a good to have an idea of what to feed wild garden birds at different times of year.
 Keep reading…